 Frequently asked questions

 Here is a list of frequently asked, or otherwise useful questions.
 If you have a question you'd like to see here, please let us know.
+For COSMA8-specific questions, please see the COSMA8 FAQ

 How do I best formulate my questions to the support staff?